yowainwright/developer-ci-benefits/docs/07-unit-testing.md

 ----

-## An for advanced users

 `Console.assert` was used to display how unit testing can be done without any libraries.
 However, frameworks like [Jest](https://jestjs.io/) are often used to describe how code that will be compiled for production should function.
-This important to note because tests can run within your editor as you code using [Quokka](https://quokkajs.com/).
+This important to note because tests can run within a text editor as you code using tools like [Quokka](https://quokkajs.com/).
 Quokka can test code as it is written, log code via comment asserts, and communicate code that is tests—or untested!